Compressed Air Condensate and Its Disposal

 When reviewing the current installation, where drain water from the compressor system is either being collected in a plastic tub or is being allowed to leak onto the floor, this needs an immediate resolution to resolve the matter.
 Also, when no oil/water separator equipment is present, this should be added ASAP.

 Lastly, local regulations vary from place to place, site to site.
 If you operate your business at multiple locations, it’s necessary to verify what permissions are required for discharging water at each location.
-This might come from a local water authority, or exemptions sought and obtained from the Environmental Agency, where appropriate.
-This needs to take place before more disposals occur.
+Collaborating with the Environmental Agency ensures proper compliance across all operational sites.

 Do You Need a Review of Your Installation?